Save Phil Bouvier Daycare! URGENT - Approve a new operator for this vital childcare centre

 This type of childcare centre is the way of the future and how we can raise socially conscious and compassionate individuals who will one day be our leaders.

 How can we save the centre?
-The City of Vancouver and Central City Foundation need to ensure that the Phil Bouvier Family Centre continues to house the daycare it was designed for with a new provider like BC Aboriginal ChildCare Society operating the daycare.
+The City of Vancouver and Central City Foundation need ensure that the Phil Bouvier Family Centre continues to house the daycare it was designed for with a new provider operating the daycare that will provide inclusive, culturally appropriate, community based licensed childcare.
 We need an URGENT and transparent transition plan that includes the families and community that the daycare supports.

 Today: Angela is counting on you